Vitamin A: Xerophthalmia and childhood blindness

-According to a 2017 Cochrane review, vitamin A deficiency, using serum retinol less than 0.70 µmol/L as a criteria, is a major public health problem affecting an estimated 190 million children under five years of age in low- and middle-income countries, primarily in Sub-Saharan Africa and Southeast Asia.
-In lieu of or in combination with food fortification programs, many countries have implemented public health programs in which children are periodically given very large oral doses of synthetic vitamin A, usually retinyl palmitate, as a means of preventing and treating VAD.
+According to a 2017 Cochrane review, vitamin A deficiency, using serum retinol less than 0.70 μmol/L as a criterion, is a major public health problem affecting an estimated 190 million children under five years of age in low- and middle-income countries, primarily in Sub-Saharan Africa and Southeast Asia.
+In lieu of or in combination with food fortification programs, many countries have implemented public health programs in which children are periodically given very large oral doses of synthetic vitamin A, usually retinyl palmitate, as a means of preventing and treating vitamin A deficiency.
 Doses were 50,000 to 100,000 IU (International units) for children aged 6 to 11 months and 100,000 to 200,000 IU for children aged 12 months to five years, the latter typically every four to six months.
 In addition to a 24% reduction in all-cause mortality, eye-related results were reported.
 Prevalence of Bitot's spots at follow-up were reduced by 58%, night blindness by 68%, xerophthalmia by 69%.

 Gene regulation

 RA regulates gene transcription by binding to nuclear receptors known as retinoic acid receptors (RARs; RARα, RARβ, RARγ) which are bound to DNA as heterodimers with retinoid "X" receptors (RXRs; RXRα, RXRβ, RXRγ).
 RARs and RXRs must dimerize before they can bind to the DNA.
 Expression of more than 500 genes is responsive to retinoic acid.
-The process is that RAR-RXR heterodimers recognize retinoic acid response elements on DNA.
-The receptors undergo a conformational change that causes co-repressors to dissociate from the receptors.
+RAR-RXR heterodimers recognize retinoic acid response elements on DNA.
+Upon binding retinoic acid, the receptors undergo a conformational change that causes co-repressors to dissociate from the receptors.
 Coactivators can then bind to the receptor complex, which may help to loosen the chromatin structure from the histones or may interact with the transcriptional machinery.
 This response upregulates or downregulates the expression of target genes, including the genes that encode for the receptors themselves.
-To prevent excess accumulation of RA it must be metabolized and eliminated.
-Three cytochromes (Cyp26A1, Cyp26B1 Cyp26C1) catalyze the oxidation of RA.
+To deactivate retinoic acid receptor signaling, three cytochromes (Cyp26A1, Cyp26B1 Cyp26C1) catalyze the oxidation of RA.
 The genes for these proteins are induced by high concentrations of RA, thus providing a regulatory feedback mechanism.